sebi06/czitools/README.md

 # get info about the channels
 czi_channels = czimd.CziChannelInfo(filepath)

-# get the complete metadata from the CZI as one big object
+# get the complete metadata_tools from the CZI as one big object
 czimd_complete = czimd.get_metadata_as_object(filepath)

 # get an object containing only the dimension information